 I write the date on the carton.

-I always break my eggs in a cup or a bowl first before I put them in anything because of course there can be a micro fracture in the shell which you can not see but is big enough for bacteria to get in the egg and spoil it.
-This egg is from April.
-As you can see it is perfectly fine.
+I always break my eggs in a cup or a bowl first before I put them in anything because there can be a micro fracture in the shell which you may not see, but is big enough for bacteria to get in the egg and spoil it.